Wednesday, November 15, 2017

 The Position of Danforth

-The year of 1963 was a very special one for John Danforth (b.
+The year 1963 was a very special one for John Danforth (b.
 1936).
 That was the year he graduated from both Yale Divinity School and Yale Law School as well as the year he was ordained as an Episcopal priest and admitted to the bar.

 Danforth practiced law for a while but then became a politician, serving as the Attorney General of Missouri (1969~1975) and then as a U.S. Senator from Missouri (1976~1995).